Frequently asked questions about breast tomosynthesis.

 How are the 3D images obtained?
 3D images are obtained when the x-ray beam swings in an arc over the breast, capturing multiple images in a single pass, from a variety of angles.

 Who should get breast tomosynthesis?
 Everyone who is a candidate for 2D mammography is also a candidate for tomosynthesis.
-Patients with dense breast tissue may benefit most, but every woman’s breast health is better evaluated with 3D mammography.
+Every woman’s breast health is better evaluated with 3D mammography.

 What about radiation exposure?
 Even for studies where the 2D and 3D images are both obtained, the total dose is still below the limit under the Mammography Quality Standards Act (MQSA) set forth by the FDA.